unumux/willow/README.md

 ## Introduction

-**Willow** UI is a library of reusable components built with front-end code (HTML and SCSS) to allow for faster, more consistent product development.
+**Willow** is a library of reusable user interface components built with front-end code (HTML and SCSS) to allow for faster, more consistent product development.

 The library consists of semantic and accessible markup for a variety of components that can be paired with a [theme](#available-themes) to give components a consistent and branded appearance.